-Health & Welfare -Looking back
+Health & Welfare - Looking back

-St Albans City Hospital Urgent Treatment Centre
+St Albans City Hospital Urgent Care Hub

-The Red House Saga
+The Red House Saga - a bit of history

 The Harpenden Society have for many years, been leading the campaign to ensure that the Red House site is developed with an ongoing medical service for the Harpenden community.
 And in support they established the Red House Forum in 2012, a ginger group with across-the-board membership, to steer the campaign.
 Key organisers, still active being Chris Marsden, former Harpenden Society chair, as chairman, with Eric Midwinter and Cllr Teresa Heritage.

 This saga shows no sign of resolution despite promises from various NHS providers in the last decade.
 The Covid pandemic is of course a legitimate reason for delayed action of significance so it is worthwhile to remind ourselves at how we arrived in the current situation.
 The last 3 years have been traumatic.